ewerk/eslint-config/README.md

 npm run fix-code-style
 ```

-But that's a bit overkill.
+But that's a bit overkill especially for a large codebase.
 You could use [lint-staged](https://www.npmjs.com/package/lint-staged) to lint and format only files you changed:

 ```js
 // lint-staged.config.js